Vontei/notes/week04/04_plans/05_plans.md

 ## 9:15am Warm-up

-- Updates with Mike - quiz-o-thon, guest speaker, functional programming/oop, more functions?
+- Updates with Mike:
+  - quiz-o-thon
+  - guest speaker today!
+  - functional programming/oop
+  - more functions exercises?
+  - how to turn in group projects
+  - develop denver
+  - monitors?

 - Assessments

 ## 9:45am Week in Review